On Listwise Reranking for Corpus Feedback: Results

 \section{Results}

-Our empirical study addresses three overarching questions.
-First, we ask about \textbf{effectiveness}: can L2G, built only from past listwise rankings, recover doc-doc structure closely enough to match graph-aware oracles such as doc-doc affinity and full-corpus SlideGAR?
-Second, we examine \textbf{efficiency and cost}: does L2G keep the number of LLM calls fixed at the sliding-window budget while offering favorable latency and memory scaling compared to graph-based baselines?
-Finally, we assess \textbf{robustness and generality}: is L2G stable under variations in query order and coverage, and does it transfer across different rerankers and first-stage retrievers?
+Our empirical study addresses three questions. \textbf{1.
+Effectiveness}: can L2G, built only from past listwise rankings, recover doc-doc structure closely enough to match graph-aware oracles such as doc-doc affinity and full-corpus SlideGAR? \textbf{2.
+Efficiency and cost}: does L2G keep the number of LLM calls fixed at the sliding-window budget while offering favorable latency and memory scaling compared to graph-based baselines? \textbf{3.
+Robustness and generality}: is L2G stable under variations in query order and coverage, and does it transfer across different rerankers and first-stage retrievers?